AmirTEbi/sCIN/README.md

 ![sCIN workflow](sCIN_framework.png)
 Preprint: https://www.biorxiv.org/content/10.1101/2025.02.03.636095v1

-_sCIN codebsae is currently undergoing major revisions ans refactoring and some files deleted or change.
+_sCIN codebsae is currently undergoing major revisions ans refactorings and some files are deleted or changed.
 The tutorial will be updated soon._

 ## Installation